s1100h/scarincihollenbeck.cc/README.md

 ## Development

-Before you can run the client application you first need to download and configure the scarincihollenbeck.com backend services.
-Do to so follow this [link](https://github.com/s1100h/admin.scarincihollenbeck.cc/tree/main) and follow the README insturctions.
+Before you can run the client application in development you first need to download and configure the [scarincihollenbeck.com backend services](https://github.com/s1100h/admin.scarincihollenbeck.cc/tree/main).
+You can find the directions on how to set up that in that repositories README.

 After your finish setting up the backend, you can now run the command ```yarn dev``` inside the ```client/app``` directory.
 This will lauch the local version of the site into the browser on port ```7700```.